-- •Reading articles in your area of interest can be hard going (especially if English is not your first language). - Start simply with text books and review papers ---take care with WWW sites (e.g. Wikipedia) whose provenance may be questionable. - Make sure you mark papers you "print off" with all the necessary reference material. - Make notes (in computer readable form) as you will need this for your literature survey. - Mix reading of papers with other work.
+- Reading articles in your area of interest can be hard going (especially if English is not your first language). - Start simply with text books and review papers ---take care with WWW sites (e.g. Wikipedia) whose provenance may be questionable. - Make sure you annotate papers you collect with all the necessary reference material. - Make notes (in computer readable form) as you will need this for your literature survey. - Mix reading of papers with other work.